+The ancient Vedic Bhagavata Purana text hails Tulsi as the plant embodiment of Lakshmi, wife of Vishnu and the goddess of wealth and generosity.
 India’s Daily Hunt online explained that Tulsi is hailed as the threshold between heaven and earth and is said to hold Brahma in its branches, the Hindu centers of pilgrimage within its roots; the holy river Ganga flowing through its roots; all the other deities in its stem and leaves; and the holy scriptures, the Vedas, in the tips of the plant.

 In Hinduism, Tulsi is hailed as the threshold between heaven and earth.

+Over the past several decades, modern science has confirmed the chemical source of many of Tulsi’s health-promoting properties, though the plant’s spiritual qualities remain beyond the capacity of scientific understanding.

-Down through the generations, the worship of Tulsi has been an integral part of Indian tradition.
-It is a plant that purifies the household, temples, and shrines.
+Energetic Qualities.
+Holy Basil is a plant that is ritualistically used to purify the household, temples, and shrines.
 It has found its rightful, prominent place in homes across India because pure energy — the essence of consciousness — is the giver of life.
-Over the past several decades, modern science has confirmed the chemical source of many of Tulsi’s healing, disease-preventing, and health-promoting properties, though the plant’s spiritual qualities remain beyond the capacity of scientific understanding.

-Secular Franciscan Donnie Yance, founder of Oregon’s Mederi Center, a holistic health and research clinic, reported, “Holy basil modulates the stress response, increases adaptive energy, and specifically elevates and nourishes the ‘Vital Spirit.’
+Donnie Yance, founder of Oregon’s Mederi Center, reported, “Holy basil modulates the stress response, increases adaptive energy, and specifically elevates and nourishes the ‘Vital Spirit.’
 Like ashwagandha (another traditional Ayurvedic adaptogen) and eleuthero, holy basil is well suited for all energetic types.”

 Tulsi’s Role According to the Doshas

 One’s dominant dosha reflects the dominant force in the overall mind-body makeup.
 Secondary and least dominant doshas also play a role in one’s mind-body physiology.
 The practice of Ayurveda takes into consideration which doshas are out of balance, and from this perspective provides treatment programs to bring the patient back into balance through meditation, herbs, dietary foods, breathing techniques, mantras, and other means.
-So, when considering what herb is good for stress, look to Tulsi and other herbs used in Ayurvedic medicine.
+So, when considering what herb is good for stress, look to Tulsi and other herbs used in Ayurveda.